dd32/td-gh-ex/readme.txt

 == TRANSLATIONS ==
 If you've translated this theme into your language, feel free to send the translation over to themegrill@gmail.com and we will include it within the theme from next version update.

 /**********************************************************/

 == CHANGE LOG ==
+= Version 1.2.1 =
+* Slider text not aligning properly and moving to side of screen issue fixed for bigger devices.
+* add_theme_support('title_tag') added as per WordPress 4.1

 = Version 1.2 =
 * Search form box design issue fixed.
 * Polish language file added.
 Thanks to Mr. Michał Kummer for providing the language files.